Tour type: Shoestring

 Highlights: Gallipoli Battlefields, Ancient city of Troy, Calcium Travertines of Pamukkale, Hieropolis, traditional Gulet Cruise along the Mediterranean coast, Fethiye, Cappadocia, Goreme Valley

-The tour runs during the warmer months, from late April through to October, with accommodation in comfortable mid-range hotels, and on board the Gulet (where may people often choose to sleep under the stars on mattresses on the deck of the boat).
+The tour runs during the warmer months, from late April through to October, ensuring pleasant weather for exploration.
+Accommodations are in comfortable mid-range hotels, and during the Gulet cruise, many guests choose to sleep under the stars on the deck, adding a touch of magic to the Mediterranean experience.

-Upon arrival our staff will meet you at the airport and transfer you to your hotel in Istanbul for the start of your trip.
-There will be a welcome meeting at 7pm in the hotel reception where you can meet your guide and the rest of the group.
-Extra nights in the hotel in Istanbul are available before the tour starts if you would like to spend some more time in this fascinating city.
+Upon arrival into Istanbul make your way to the starting hotel (transfer not included but available as an optional extra).
+There will be a welcome meeting in the hotel reception this evening, where you can meet your guide and the rest of the group.
+Airport transfers and extra nights in the hotel in Istanbul are available before the tour starts if you would like to spend some more time in this fascinating city.

 Single room supplement (TUSGAL)